 Lab tests of biopsy samples

 Samples from any biopsies will be sent to a lab, where a doctor called a pathologist will look at them under a microscope for melanoma cells.
 Often, skin samples are sent to a dermatopathologist, a doctor who has special training in looking at skin samples.

 If the doctor can’t tell for sure if melanoma cells are in the sample just by looking at it, special lab tests will be done on the cells to try to confirm the diagnosis.
 These tests have names such as immunohistochemistry (IHC), fluorescence in situ hybridization (FISH), and comparative genomic hybridization (CGH).

 If melanoma is found in the samples, the pathologist will look at certain important features such as the tumor thickness and mitotic rate (the portion of cells that are actively dividing).
-These features help determine the stage of the melanoma (see Melanoma skin cancer stagesError!
-Hyperlink reference not valid.), which in turn affects treatment options and prognosis (outlook).
+These features help determine the stage of the melanoma (see Melanoma Skin Cancer Stages), which in turn affects treatment options and prognosis (outlook).

 Imaging tests use x-rays, magnetic fields, or radioactive substances to create pictures of the inside of the body.
 They are used mainly to look for the possible spread of melanoma to lymph nodes or other organs in the body.
 They are not needed for people with very early-stage melanoma, which is very unlikely to have spread.

 Imaging tests can also be done to help determine how well treatment is working or to look for possible signs of cancer coming back (recurring) after treatment.